zzzprojects/sqlbulkcopy-tutorial/docs2/pages/troubleshooting/writetoserver-requires-an-open-and-available-connection.md

 You execute the method WriteToServer, and the following error is thrown:

 > WriteToServer requires an open and available Connection.
-The connection\'s current state is closed.'
+The connection\'s current state is closed.

 ```csharp
 using (var connection = new SqlConnection(My.Config.ConnectionStrings.BulkOperations))